zeplin/zeplin-extension-documentation/model/styleguide.md

 <a name="Styleguide+remPreferences"></a>
 ### Styleguide.remPreferences : [<code>RemPreferences?</code>](remPreferences.md)
-Rem preferences of the styleguide.
-If the rem is disabled the value is `undefined`.
+rem preferences of the styleguide (web styleguides only).
+This property exists only if rem is enabled for the styleguide.

 **Kind**: instance property of [<code>Styleguide</code>](#Styleguide)